deeppavlov/DeepPavlov/docs/components/go_bot.rst

 -  **new train/dev/test split**

-   -  original dstc2 consisted of three different MDP polices, the original train and dev datasets (consisting of two polices) were merged and randomly split into train/dev/test
+   -  original dstc2 consisted of three different MDP policies, the original train and dev datasets (consisting of two policies) were merged and randomly split into train/dev/test

 -  **minor fixes**